stegano/use-route-layer/README.md

   ...
 return [
     /**
-     * It is a `LayerComponent` entered as a factor.
+     * It is a `$layerComponent` entered as a factor.
 This component may or may not be displayed depending on the URL state.
      */
-    LayerComponent,
+    $layerComponent,
     /**
-     * Changes the URL state so that the `LayerComponent` can be displayed on the screen.
+     * Changes the URL state so that the `$layerComponent` can be displayed on the screen.
      */
     showLayer,
     /**